Senior & Junior Curriculum

 • Forms (kata) Demonstrating set patterns of techniques with precision and intent

-• Basics Core strikes, blocks and stances executed with correct technique
+• Basics Core strikes, blocks and stances executed with correct technique — watch Punching & Kicking #1 and #2

 • Self-defence Practical defensive techniques applied in realistic scenarios